MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/clients-and-devices.md

 ### Skype for Business on Mac

 The [Skype for Business on Mac](https://www.microsoft.com/en-us/download/details.aspx?id=54108) client is available for download, and is bundled with Office 365 for Mac.
-See[Skype for Business on Mac client requirements](mac-requirements.md) to review prerequisites.
+See [Skype for Business on Mac client requirements](mac-requirements.md) to review prerequisites.

 ### Skype for Business for mobile devices